renovatebot/helm-charts/charts/renovate/README.md

 When `dind.enabled` is set to `true`, a Docker in Docker container will run as a sidecar to supply a Docker daemon to the RenovateBot container.
 This allows the configuration `binarySource` to be set to `docker`, which is the default configuration in the slim Docker images.

 The slim suffix will be added to the tag if not present.
 To disable this behaviour, set `dind.slim.enabled` to `false`.

+## slim configuration without Docker in Docker

+When `slim` is set to `true`, the slim suffix will be added to the tag if not present.
+This also sets the configuration `binarySource` to `install`.

 ## Redis